ryejs/rye/README.md

 API wishlist
 ------------

-- find
+- find and closests
 - filter
-- not
-- is
-- has
+- is, not and has
-- after
-- before
+- after and before
 - eq
-- first
-- last
-- next
-- prev
+- first, last, next and prev
-- parent
-- children
-- siblings
+- siblings and children
-- addClass
-- removeClass
-- toggleClass
+- addClass, removeClass and toggleClass
 - css
 - toggle, show and hide
 - html, text, attr and val